pfvatterott/Google-Books-Search/README.md

 Another React website!
 This project is my first full stack react web application.
 The user can search for a book using the Google Book API and be presented a list of book titles, images, authors, and a description.
 Then the user can save the books to a database for later use.

-This project also uses [Socket.io](https://socket.io/) to alert all users across different windows when a book has been saved.
+This project also uses [Socket.io](https://socket.io/) to alert all users across different windows when a book has been saved or deleted.

 ## Built With
 * [ReactJS](https://reactjs.org/)